cloud-gov/cg-site/_docs/ops/security-ir.md

 ### Network Interconnect

-If a cloud.gov team member or automated scanning system detects unauthorized access or traffic across a secure VPN / interconnection with a customer:
+If a Cloud.gov team member or automated scanning system detects unauthorized access or traffic across a secure VPN / interconnection with a customer:

 - Invite customer team contacts (such as Org Managers and System Owner) to the call
 - Confirm whether traffic should be terminated or captured